MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 The app allows [TLS](https://wikipedia.org/wiki/Transport_Layer_Security) 1.0 by default, which is no longer considered secure by industry standards, such as [PCI DSS](https://wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard).
 To enforce higher TLS versions, follow these steps:

-1. In web app page, in the left navigation, select **SSL settings**.
+1. In the web app page, in the left navigation, select **SSL settings**.

 2. In **TLS version**, select the minimum TLS version.